-It’s hardly art, but the liberal approach to life in Holland also means that some TV stations show adult programmes that can shock those used to the more puritanical British or American TV.
+It’s hardly art, but the liberal approach to life in Holland also means that some TV stations show adult programs that can shock those used to the more puritanical British or American TV.
 Hotel breakfast rooms will often reveal groups of visitors discussing with amusement the TV channels they had found the previous night!

 Where To Stay in Amsterdam:

-There is a wide range of hotel accommodation in Amsterdam from top-end luxury to trendy boutique hotels.
+There is a wide range of hotel accommodations in Amsterdam from top-end luxury to trendy boutique hotels.
 Groups and families might prefer self-catering apartments or bed and breakfast.
 There’s also a large number of cheaper hotels and hostels.

 It is always best to book in advance.
 Perhaps because of its small geographical spread, there never seem to be quite enough hotel rooms in ideal tourist locations, so it is well worth checking on availability and price beforehand.
 This is particularly true for weekends and festive events.